📋 Quick Summary

 Step 5: Programming the Arduino for Bluetooth Control

-For a broader introduction to controlling DC motors with Arduino, see our tutorial on DC motor control with the L298N driver and Arduino Motor Shield.
+If you want a broader introduction to controlling DC motors with Arduino, see our tutorial on DC motor control with the L298N driver and Arduino Motor Shield.

 GitHub Repository: App and Code